IBM-Cloud/cf-deployment-tracker-client-java/README.md

 # Overview

-This is a Java class that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry
+This is a Java class that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.

 # To Use